teodutu/operating-systems/content/chapters/compute/lab/README.md

 So now we have both synchronisation **and** signalling.
 This is what conditions are for, ultimately.

+Now that you understand the concept of synchronisation, you should apply it in a broader context.
+[In the Arena](#synchronisation---thread-safe-data-structure), you'll find an exercise asking you to make an existing arraylist implementation thread-safe.
+Have fun!

 ## Thread-Local Storage (TLS)

 First things first: what if we don't want data to be shared between threads?